 To aid in the interpretation of the crime victimisation data, detailed information on concepts, definitions, terminology and other technical aspects of the survey can be found in the relevant web pages included with this release.

 All tables and associated RSEs are available in Excel spreadsheets and can be accessed from Downloads.
+It should be noted that for 2013-14 RSEs greater than 50% are suppressed, while the estimate has been released.

 Additional tables may also be available on request.
 Downloads also includes an Excel spreadsheet containing a complete list of the data items available.
 Note that detailed data can be subject to high RSEs and, in some cases, may result in data being confidentialised.